Use the buttons to change class or area:

 Maths

-To start the term, the children will continue with ‘Fractions’ We will move onto ‘Mass and Capacity’ and also ’Money, and ’Time.’
-The children will continue to work on their Times Tables using TTRS and will be able to access work to support tasks in class through Maths Shed and 1 Minute Maths.
-As with the rest of the year, the children should be practising their times tables regularly using TTRS at home as they are encouraged to do so in school.
-Their TTRS knowledge will be invaluable when the children learn about Fractions.
+To start the year, the children will focus on ‘Place Value’ which underpins the children’s understanding of number and is a very important aspect to their learning.
+We will move onto ‘Addition and Subtraction’ and ‘Multiplication and Division’ later in the term.
+Children will practise their arithmetic and calculation skills every day in class.
+They will also continue to work on their Times Tables knowledge using TTRS.
+As with the rest of the year, the children should be practising their times tables regularly using TTRS at home as they are encouraged to do in school.

 Science